- Blue Grotto

 Fly to Malta and transfer to Gozo by coach and ferry (27 miles, one hour and 30 minutes).

-Stay three nights at the 4-star Hotel Calypso (4Q) in Marsalforn Bay on a half board basis, with drinks included.
+Stay three nights at the 4-star Hotel Calypso (4Q) in Marsalforn Bay on a half board basis.
 The rest of the day is free to spend at leisure.
 Look forward to a welcome drink this evening.
 D

 Day 2 Victoria